‘The Walking Dead’ Spoilers: Is Alexandria Really Prepared To Fight Negan?

 It was previously teased that Rick Grimes and the others will encounter new survivors and groups.
 Not only that, but they will meet people in some very interesting places.
 It is already known that they are at Hilltop Colony.
 They will also meet Ezekiel (Khary Payton) of The Kingdom.
 As previously reported by the Inquisitr, also expect Oceanside to make an appearance in The Walking Dead Season 7B.
 For those that don’t recall, it is the hidden community that Tara (Alanna Masterson) ran into after she woke up on the beach.

 Another group that Rick will meet doesn’t have a name yet.
 However, they appear to be living in a junkyard or someplace similar.
 In a sneak peek photo, TWD fans got a glimpse into some members of this group.
-Rick doesn’t have his gun on him, but it is unlikely he is in any danger.
+Rick doesn’t have his gun on him, but it is unlikely that he is in any danger.
 The body positions and relaxed arms of the group members seem to indicate that they are not a threat.
 Perhaps they will be another community to help fight Negan and the Saviors.

 There are bound to be a lot of useful tools and things that can be made into weapons in a junkyard.
 If Alexandria can’t get their hands on actual weapons, they will probably find a way to make their own from the junkyard.